Dutch company to implement the new GS1 Digital Link Standard

 The GS1 Digital Link tells everyone exactly what the product is and what information about it is available.
 It informs the manufacturer of what information is most often requested by the customer, especially when using the structured data from GS1 and schema.org.”

-Please find more information on GS1 Digital Link on: https://www.gs1.nl/nieuws/nieuws/2020/frieslandcampina-toont-consument-nieuwe-standaard-herkomst-product
+Please find more information on GS1 Digital Link at: https://www.gs1.nl/nieuws/nieuws/2020/frieslandcampina-toont-consument-nieuwe-standaard-herkomst-product